JakeSidSmith/comquest/README.md

 }
 ```

 Note: response data is `AxiosResponse` by default, and errors are `AxiosError` by default, but the reducer creators and the types for their return values are generic.
-You can supply your own types, so that these can be more specific, or match global transforms if you are utilizing them.
-See [global transforms](#global-transforms) for more details.
+You can supply your own types, so that these can be more specific, or match global transforms if you are utilizing them (see [global transforms](#global-transforms) for more details).

 ## URL params